developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Allows the imager or camera to decode only the barcode that is directly under the cross-hair (+)/center of the reticle part of the pattern.
-This feature is useful in applications where multiple barcodes may appear in the field of view during a decode session and only one of them is targeted for decode.
+This feature is useful for apps that might encounter multiple barcodes in the field of view at the same time during a decode session and only one is targeted for decode.
 Supported on Android devices with EMDK version 6.3 and above.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):